 - The accident caused more than $1,000 in property damage (including vehicle damage or harm to other property).1

 Note that reporting the accident to the DMV or your insurer is not the same as suing for damages.

-If the responsible insurance company or party does not pay up, you may eventually need to file a lawsuit in order to protect your right to recover damages.
+If the responsible insurance company or party does not pay up, you may eventually need to file a lawsuit in order to protect your right to recover financial compensation.

-If you don’t have insurance but were not at fault for the accident, you can file a claim with the other party’s insurer.
+If you do not have insurance but were not at fault for the accident, you can file a claim with the other party’s insurer.

 Keep in mind, however, that the other party’s insurance company does not represent you.
 While your own insurer must act in good faith in regard to your claim, the other party’s insurer has no such obligation.
 They can simply ignore you.

 For this reason, we recommend contacting an experienced California accident lawyer before making a claim directly against another party’s insurance.

 Yes.
 After a car accident, you are free to have repairs done by a body shop of your choice.
 However, most insurers have a network of repair shops that will bill the insurer directly (at discounted rates).